Mkazo wa Ghafla wa Umio

 • Manometry

-Because the chest pain of esophageal spasm is similar to that of angina, a heart-related symptom, doctors do tests to rule out angina.
-Tests may include electrocardiography (ECG), exercise stress testing, or other tests.
+Because the chest pain of esophageal spasm is similar to that of angina (chest pain caused by heart disease), doctors do tests to rule out heart disease.
+Tests may include computed tomography (CT) scans of the coronary arteries, electrocardiography (ECG), exercise stress testing, or other tests.

 Pressure measurements by manometry (a test in which a tube placed in the esophagus measures the pressure of contractions) provide the most sensitive and detailed analysis of the spasms.